davrot/pytutorial/glob/README.md

-# glob -- Finding files in a directory
+# [glob](https://docs.python.org/3/library/glob.html) : Finding files in a directory

 ## Goal
 We want to deal with many files in a directory.
 What is an easy way to get the filename in a directory?